vsppedro/curriculum-markdown/README.md

 ## Related Work Experience

 **2016 - present** <br>
-**Institutional bond with the IFPB** - part of the team that is building the <a href="https://suap.ifpb.edu.br/bi/">"Banco de Competências"</a>. <br>
+**Institutional bond with the <a href="https://www.ifpb.edu.br/">IFPB</a>** - part of the team that is building the <a href="https://suap.ifpb.edu.br/bi/">"Banco de Competências"</a>. <br>
 Made with Django and PostgreSQL. <br>
-**Function:** with this engine it's possible to research professors working in the IFPB.
+**Function:** with this engine it's possible to research professors working in the IFPB - Instituto Federal da Paraíba.
 Can find using name or skills.

 ## Personal Projects